400 g (2 cups) basmati rice

 Coconut sambal, optional

-- Place the rice into an unperforated steam container and add 500ml of water.
-Steam at 100°C for 15 minutes.
+- Place the rice and water into an unperforated steam container.
+Place into the steam oven and Steam at 100°C for 15 minutes.

 - Heat a deep frying pan on medium-high heat, induction setting 7.
 Melt the ghee and add the sliced onions.
 Cook the onions until softened and starting to caramelise, add the salt.